-The overall divide ratio inside the loop is the product of the Pre-Scale and M dividers (P M) and the following quidelines should be followed:
+The overall divide ratio inside the loop is the product of the Pre-Scale and M dividers (P M) and the following guidelines should be followed:

-- The overall divide ratio range is from 24 to 480 - When the overall divide ratio is less than 120, the internal loop filter can guarantee a stable loop - When the overall divide ratio is greater than 120, an external loop filter or double charge pump is required to ensure loop stability
+- The overall divide ratio range is from 24 to 480 - When the overall divide ratio is less than 120, the internal loop filter can guarantee a stable loop - When the overall divide ratio is greater than 120, an external loop filter is required to ensure loop stability

-The single- and double-charge-pump current option are selected by setting pll_cp in register config24 to 01 and 11, respectively.
-When using the double-charge-pump setting, an external loop filter is not required.
+The single charge pump current option is selected by setting pll cp in register config24 to "01".

 If an external filter is required, the following filter should be connected to the LPF pin (A1):

-Figure 58.
+Figure 57.
 Recommended External Loop Filter

-The PLL will generate an internal OSTR signal and does not require the external LVPECL OSTR signal.
+The PLL generates an internal OSTR signal and does not require the external LVPECL OSTR signal.
 The OSTR signal is buffered from the N-divider output in the PLL block, and the frequency of the signal is the same as the PFD frequency.
-Therefore, using PLL with Dual Sync Sources mode requires the PFD frequency to be the pre-defined OSTR frequency listed in Input FIFO section.
+Therefore, using PLL with Dual Sync Sources mode would require the PFD frequency to be the pre-defined OSTR frequency.
 This will allow the FIFO to be synced correctly by the internal OSTR.